Lacrymology/states/doc/usage.rst

 With a new state git repository, roles can be created.

-But role can also refer to low-level state that aren't in **common** states repository.
+But role can also refer to low-level states that aren't in **common** states repository.
 Such as if a closed-source or commercial application depends on a library or third party dependency, a ``somelib/init.sls`` and ``somelib/absent.sls`` can exists in the additional state repositories and be